Reopenings bring new cases in S. Korea, virus fears in Italy

 Germany faced outbreaks at three slaughterhouses in what was seen as a test of its strategy for dealing with any resurgence as restrictions ease.
 At one slaughterhouse, in Coesfeld, 180 workers tested positive.

-Businesses in the U.S. continue to struggle as more employers realize their laid off employees might not return to work anytime soon.
+Businesses in the U.S. continue to struggle as more employers reluctantly conclude that their laid-off employees might not return to work anytime soon.
 Health officials are watching for a second wave of infections, roughly two weeks after states began gradually reopening with Georgia largely leading the way.

 Some malls have opened up in Georgia and Texas, while Nevada restaurants, hair salons and other businesses were able to have limited reopenings Saturday or once again allow customers inside after nearly two months of restrictions.